 Setting up a business requires money, but how should finding funding for small businesses take place?
-We have reviewed many articles we wrote in the past to help acquire loans and funds for small businesses – and we found out that most of them faced one major issue – they did not know how to secure these funds.
+We spoke to the small businesses on our platform, and most of them had one concern – they did not know how to secure these funds.

 While some of you may already have put in your savings into starting up or had some cash to bootstrap, a little extra money never hurts.
 If you are a small business, managing your money wisely can make or break the deal for you.

 The most sure-fire way to get funding for your business is to apply for a business loan.

 However, even now, many businesses still get confused about:

 - Where to get money from?

 - How much to borrow?

 - How to pay it all back and end up profitable?